 Learning the Events Leading to the War

 The first shots of the American Civil War were fired on Fort Sumter at approximately 4:30 a.m. on April 12th, 1861.
-Fort Sumter surrendered 34 hours later, and Union forces tried for nearly four years to take it back.
-Walk in the steps of those who shaped this nation alongside a National Park Ranger guide, and take in the stunning scene of historic Charleston as you cruise the harbor en route to the fort.
+Fort Sumter evacuated 34 hours later, and Union forces tried for nearly four years to take it back.
+Walk in the steps of those who shaped this nation alongside a national park ranger, and take in the stunning scene of historic Charleston as you cruise the harbor en route to the fort.

 Walking in the Steps of Those Who Shaped Our Nation

-The knowledgeable National Park Rangers at Fort Sumter will relay stories of courageous heroes in action from the Civil War’s first battle.
+The knowledgeable national park rangers at Fort Sumter will relay stories of courageous heroes in action from the Civil War’s first battle.
 There is the story of Sergeant Peter Hart raising a shell-torn flag during bombardment, among many others.
 A visit to Fort Sumter and Fort Moultrie National Historical Park provides a window into the life and trials of America’s heroes, from the Civil War to today’s modern conflicts.
-Mt.
-Pleasant departures can enjoy an immersive historical experience at Patriot’s Point before boarding – (must purchase a Patriots Point ticket to experience).
-Here, you can explore the moving, interactive exhibits at the Congressional Medal of Honor Museum, learning about the veterans who served aboard the USS Yorktown, USS Laffey, and the USS Clamagore.
-Plan to arrive early for your tour!

 Grab a Snack Along the Way